prakharsan/prakharsan/README.md

 <img src="https://raw.githubusercontent.com/prakharsan/prakharsan/main/prakhar.jpeg" height="25%" width="25%" align="right">
  🤔 &nbsp; Having fun exploring new techologies.<br>
  🎓 &nbsp; B.E in Electronics and Communication and M.Sc in Biologial Sciences from BITS Goa.<br>
- 💼 &nbsp; Working as a Software Engineer Intern at Petasense.<br>
+ 💼 &nbsp; Working as a Software Engineer at Deutsche Bank<br>
  🌱 &nbsp; Learning more about Full Stack Development.<br>
  ✉️ &nbsp;Email me at <a href="mailto:prakhar3099@gmail..com">prakhar3099@gmail.com</a>.
 I'll get back to you ASAP!<br>
  📄 &nbsp;Please have a look at my <a href="https://docs.google.com/document/d/1G_T-NuxShn-BYmDczzvQk-SKde8vqNoMfPZmBnuOklE/edit?usp=sharing">resume</a> for more details about me.<br>